matias-martearena/matias-martearena/README.md

   languages: ['Spanish', 'English'],
   challenges: [
     'Learn mobile development with Flutter',
-    'Learning backend with Java and Spring Boot', 'Learning testing with Playwright',
+    'Learn backend with Java and Spring Boot',
+    'Learn testing with Playwright',
     'Learn animations with Three.js and Anime.js',
   ],
 }